darknovismc/Tensorflow-C-API-MNIST/README.md

 void TensorflowModel::Predict(const float*inputData,const float*targetData) to feedforward the data
 void TensorflowModel::Checkpoint(int type) to save or load model weights
 TensorFlowTest.cpp - main console application to test all the functionality

+I used version 2.8.0 so if there are any warning/compilation error please replace tensorflow folder with the recent header files.